Koredotcom/docs/docs/xo/faq/intent-over-entity.md

 This feature allows you to manage the interaction's interruption behavior to suit your requirements.
 There are several pre-configured scenarios available to be configured.

+!!! **NOTE**
-**NOTE**: Interruption Behavior can be configured only when Intent over Entity is selected.
+    : Interruption Behavior can be configured only when Intent over Entity is selected.

 Steps to configure Interruption Behavior: